codewithsonyy/authInMotion/README.md

 # AuthINMotion
-An authentication next.js 13 app router based app that you can use it as a starter template so feel free to fork, star and use!
+A next.js 13 router based authentication app that you can use it as a starter template (Feel free to fork, star and use) or if a better idea or any fix give a pull request!

 #### landing page